 - Medicare only covers the cost of spinal manipulations, no therapies or other services are covered.

-Once your treatment plan is complete, we will change you to self-pay, as Medicare does not pay for maintenance care.
+Once your treatment plan is complete, you will be on maintenance care which is self-pay.
 We do offer a Discount Medical Plan to help offset the cost of maintenance care.
 Ask us about ChiroHealth USA!